Black Friday is here! Get up to 30% off on Devart products!

 Show locked users

-How to reveal user privileges in MySQL
+How to reveal user privileges in MySQL/MariaDB

-User privileges in MySQL allow the database administrators to manage and control access to the MySQL database server.
+User privileges in MySQL and MariaDB allow the database administrators to manage and control access to the MySQL database server.
 These privileges define the range of actions a user can undertake, such as reading or modifying data or managing other users.

 To show the current user's privileges, a standard command can be used: